JointAVBench: A Benchmark for Joint Audio-Visual Reasoning Evaluation: Limitations

 \section{Limitations}

 We acknowledge that the \datasetname~has several limitations in its generation and experimental evaluation.
 First, the dataset is exclusively derived from SF20K, which may introduce biases in data distribution.
 Second, our designed taxonomy, while comprehensive, may not encompass all dimensions of audio-visual joint reasoning capabilities.
 Nevertheless, we have rigorously ensured that the included tasks cover critical aspects and effectively assess the target abilities.
 Third, due to computational constraints, our experiments were limited to selected representative MLLMs rather than an exhaustive evaluation.
+Moreover, we admit that our dataset is constructed through an automatic pipeline, which can introduce quality risks from imperfect captions, LLM-based filtering, distractor generation, and ambiguous long-video evidence.
+Although we conduct manual verification and an additional answer-label audit, these steps may still miss subtle factual errors, weak audio-visual dependency, or cases where multiple options are partially plausible.
+Finally, we acknowledge the possibility that proprietary models may have seen overlapping content; however, no public training data disclosure allows verification.
 We intend to address these limitations in future work through dataset expansion and more extensive benchmarking.